 The Greater Boston Interfaith Organization tops the list of civic-religious practices for its ability to lobby local government and private businesses on a variety of issues—from better loan rates, to textbook funding, to better care for Haitian health care workers.
 It is well-supported by a broad coalition of different ethnicities and faith traditions (although mainly Christian) along a spectrum of political views.

 GBIO organizers identify keys to success in their one-on-one meetings with individual members of religious communities about their concerns and values, as well as their ability to teach other members how to organize.
-(2) Currently there are 65 member institutions constituting 50,000 members and eight paid coordinators.
+(2) As of 2006, there were 65 member institutions constituting 50,000 members and eight paid coordinators.
 (3)